linode/docs/docs/guides/applications/configuration-management/ansible/deploy-web-server-and-more-with-ansible/index.md

     ansible-playbook myplaybook.yml

-If all is successful, you will see the below output.
+If all is successful, you should see the below output.

 {{<output>}}
 nygelb@CtlPlane:~$ ansible-playbook myplaybook.yml